 5. Jenny Sturgeon (Cairngorms National Park)

 Connect with the nature of the Cairngorms National Park through the music of Jenny Sturgeon.
 This talented singer-songwriter takes her inspiration in the wonders of the natural world.
 Her solo album The Living Mountain was inspired by Nan Shepherd’s 1940s mountain memoir of the same name and Jenny’s experience walking in the Cairngorms National Park.
-The book was described as “the finest book ever written on nature and landscape”.
+The book was described as “the finest book ever written on nature”.

 Through soothing melodies and stunning lyrics, Jenny explores her own personal connection with nature as well as Nans philosophy of simply “being” in the wild.
 The record also features the Cairngorms natural sounds, from singing birds and roaring stags to wind and drifting snow.